Frequently Asked Questions

 Yes, you should.
 You might be the perfect fit for a team that has a great unique innovative idea and are looking for your expertise.

 7. We are a team of two people, missing one of the desired profiles.
 Should we apply?

 Yes, you should apply.
 EIT Health will provide opportunities to find the relevant missing profiles in each team.

 EIT Health is looking for novel ideas to solve two challenges in the 2019 Call:

-15.Will EIT Health provide individual feedback to the projects presented?
+10.Will EIT Health provide individual feedback to the applications submitted / projects proposed?